VeriBlock/pop-bitc/pop-integration.md

          }
 ```

-The last step is to update validation rules, add check that if block contains VeriBlock PopData, then block.nVersion must contain POP_BLOCK_VERSION_BIT.
+Next step is to update validation rules, add check that if block contains VeriBlock PopData, then block.nVersion must contain POP_BLOCK_VERSION_BIT.
 Otherwise block.nVersion should not contain POP_BLOCK_VERSION_BIT.

 ### Update CheckBlock function in the validation.cpp for this check.
 [<font style="color: red"> src/validation.cpp </font>]